Overshoot (signal)

 In signal processing, control theory, electronics, and mathematics, overshoot is the occurrence of a signal or function exceeding its target.
 Undershoot is the same phenomenon in the opposite direction.
 It arises especially in the step response of bandlimited systems such as low-pass filters.
 It is often followed by ringing, and at times conflated with the latter.

 Definition

 Maximum overshoot is defined in Katsuhiko Ogata's Discrete-time control systems as "the maximum peak value of the response curve measured from the desired response of the system."

 Control theory

 In control theory, overshoot refers to an output exceeding its final, steady-state value.
+For example, in a temperature control system, overshoot occurs when residual heat in the heater causes the temperature to continue to rise after the desired temperature has been reached and the thermostat has turned off the heater.
 For a step input, the percentage overshoot (PO) is the maximum value minus the step value divided by the step value.
 In the case of the unit step, the overshoot is just the maximum value of the step response minus one.
 Also see the definition of overshoot in an electronics context.